 2020 was a banner year for clinical trial recruitment.
-In no other year in human history has the global population watched the pharmaceutical / vaccine development sector with such intense interest.
+In no other year in human history has the global population watched the pharmaceutical and vaccine development sector with such intense interest.
 Individuals who once cared very little about clinical trials may now be deeply interested, whether that interest stems from health or emotional concerns, or investing.

 And thanks to Operation Warp Speed (OWS), several vaccine options now exist to aid us in the fight against COVID-19.
 It’s the biggest news in the US pharmaceutical industry, and the world’s population continues to watch us closely.

-We’ve learned a lot these past 18 months, and one glaring lesson has been about the value of diverse Clinical Trial populations.
+We’ve learned a lot these past 18 months, and one glaring lesson has been about the value of diverse clinical trial populations.

 Diverse Clinical Trial Populations Lead to Better Results

-As a trial recruitment manager, you already know that before any new vaccine, medication or device can be available to the US public, it must be thoroughly tested on human subjects in studies known as clinical trials.
+As a trial recruitment manager, you already know that before any new vaccine, medication, or device can be available to the US public, it must be thoroughly tested on human subjects in studies known as clinical trials.

 - Here in the US, the corresponding data from these tests is required as a condition for approval by regulatory authorities like the Food and Drug Administration (FDA).